Tristan-Brown1096/Tristan-Brown1096.github.io/_posts/2020-07-29-my-first-project.md

 |:--:|
 |This was a surprisingly striking difference!|

 Similarly, I found that playing as the home team in a competitive environment was much better for teams than playing as the home team in a friendly game.
 In soccer, particularly on the international level, friendly games are a common exhibition format.
 These games matter marginally for the FIFA rankings, but are widely considered to be unimportant.
 Conversely, competitive games are ones most people are more inclined to watch, such as World Cup games or the various continental tournaments.
 As with the previous comparison, I found that playing in a competitive environment resulted in a higher win rate, more goals scored, and a higher goal difference.
-While these numbers were much more similar, they were all highly statistically significant (my highest p-value was in the range of 10^-8).
+While these numbers were much more similar compared to the numbers of the previous comparison, they were all highly statistically significant (my highest p-value was in the range of 10^-8).

 |![Most games resulted in less than 10 total goals!](http://tristanbrownds.com/assets/img/Goals%20Scored%20vs%20Goals%20Allowed%20Competitive%20vs%20Friendly.png)|
 |:--:|